-The back of the Toronto AIDS Memorial
+The site of the Toronto AIDS Memorial could be labeled after former mayor Barbara Hall

 Councillor Kristyn Wong-Tam has proposed that Cawthra Square Park, site of the Toronto AIDS Memorial, be renamed after former mayor of Toronto – and current head of the Ontario Human Rights Commission – Barbara Hall.